munificent/craftinginterpreters/book/strings.md

 We aren't only freeing the Obj itself.
 Since some object types also allocate other memory that they own, we also need a little type-specific code to handle each object type's special needs.
 Here, that means we free the character array and then free the ObjString.
-Those both use one last memory management macro:
+Those both use one last memory management macro.

 ^code free (1 before, 2 after)